Automated Peoplemover (APM) and (ATN) Automated Transport NetworkTechnologies - Supported Vehicles

 SkyCabs - a monobeam system (two-way travel on one guideway) now under development in New Zealand

-SkyTran (formerly People Pods) - a PRT-like maglev system that can be either supported or suspended - aiming at a very low system cost.
+SkyTran (formerly People Pods or Unimodal) - a PRT-like suspended maglev system - aiming at a very low system cost.
+Initial pilot application going forward in Israel in 2014

 SMRTram - an electric, large-vehicle system, no overhead wires, two-way travel at grade on a single exclusive lane